 Isel Perez focuses her practice on complex business restructuring and reorganization, including chapter 11 proceedings, bankruptcy litigation, chapter 15 proceedings, and cross-border insolvency matters.

-Isel also maintains an active pro bono practice and is involved in the Firm's nationwide pro bono efforts to assist unaccompanied minors and women seeking refuge in the United States from violence in Central America.
+Isel also maintains an active pro bono practice and is involved in the Firm's nationwide efforts to assist unaccompanied minors and women seeking refuge in the United States from violence in Central America.
 Recently, she participated in the successful representation of two unaccompanied minors from Guatemala in obtaining asylum utilizing a novel "Cinderella" theory.

 - University of Miami (J.D. summa cum laude 2016; Order of the Coif; B.A. magna cum laude 2013)